VForWaTer/tool_moving_dispersion/README.md

-# tool_template_python

-This is the template for a generic containerized Python tool.
-This template can be used to generate new Github repositories from it.
+# Moving window dispersion functions

+This tool is a generic moving window - dispersion function / variogram calculation tool, implemented as a gernalized version of Mälicke et al. (2020).

+  Mälicke, M., Hassler, S. K., Blume, T., Weiler, M., & Zehe, E. (2020).
+Soil moisture: variable in space but redundant in time.
+Hydrology and Earth System Sciences, 24(5), 2633-2653.

+This Readme still contains the descriptions of the original template and will be updated soon.

 ## How generic?